stothe2/gmox-kintex-7/README.md

 ##### Power supply
 ``XADC_VCC`` can be powered by either ``VCCAUX`` or through another 1.8V regulated source.
 It is recommended that the latter be used.
 Jumper ``J1`` should be used to make the appropriate choice.

+## To think about

+1. Power supervisory circuit?
+How would it compare to a simple pullup resistor network?